 Once again, it’s important to understand that CPU throttling is a protective mechanism that is aimed at defending your CPU, and disabling it is dangerous, as it may compromise system stability and lead to overheating and unintended consequences.

-But if you’ve made up your mind and decided to go with disabling CPU throttling, head on to the next section.
+But if you’ve made up your mind and decided to go with disabling it, head on to the next section.

 How to Disable CPU Throttling